Purpose. Resilience. Performance.

 Caring less isn’t an option - and even if it was, it certainly isn’t performance-enhancing!
 So you try being tougher on yourself, using every rep and every race as an opportunity to practice squashing those weak thoughts, until you get that elusive race result that finally brings you a sense of self-worth.

 Here’s the thing though: trying to push away negative self-talk is like trying to push a beach ball underwater.
 The harder you push, the more those thoughts push back.
+You never ‘conquer’ them, and one successful race - or one hundred - won’t change your internal narrative.
 This pointless fight against your thoughts and feelings is the basis of our modern, misguided view of mental resilience, and it’s completely counter to how our minds actually work.

 The answer?

-Use that passion in a positive way, through a series of exercises to define how running brings you joy.
+Use that passion in a positive way, through a series of exercises to uncover how running makes you a better person.

-Address the root cause of your self-destructive thought processes, and start to give yourself the compassion you deserve.
+Address the root cause of your self-destructive thought processes, and start to build pride and belief.

-Learn techniques to focus on helpful thoughts and feelings, without wasting energy on the ones that aren’t serving you.
+Learn techniques to stay in the moment and focus on helpful thoughts, without wasting energy on the ones that aren’t serving you.

 This is the basis of my coaching model, which draws on my training in behavioural psychology, my observations from a career on the front line in the British Army, and my own painful experiences of finding peace and meaning in my athletic journey.